succinctlabs/sp1/DEVELOPMENT.md

 [release-plz](https://release-plz.ieni.dev/) to automate the publication process, and it is configured with [release-plz.toml](./release-plz.toml) and [.github/workflows/release-plz.yml](./.github/workflows/release-plz.yml).

-With this configuration, when the `main` branch is pushed to, the following happens:
+With this configuration, when the `dev` branch is pushed to, the following happens:

-1. release-plz creates a pull request with the new versions, where it prepares the next release.
+1. release-plz creates a pull request with the new versions.
+2. when we are ready to create a release, we merge the pull request.
-2. release-plz releases the unpublished packages.
+3. after merging the pull request, release-plz publishes the packages.

-In the case that this does not work, you can manually publish the crates by [installing release-plz](https://release-plz.ieni.dev/docs/usage/installation) and preparing the crates with:
+In the case that the automated publish does not work, you can manually do this by [installing release-plz](https://release-plz.ieni.dev/docs/usage/installation) and preparing the crates with:

 ```bash